j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

   - This should be available on the CHPC cluster.
 - [Python2.7](https://www.python.org/downloads/)
   - Use an [anaconda environment](http://mgt2.chpc.wustl.edu/wiki119/index.php/Python#Anaconda_Python) if on the CHPC cluster (also useful for running various versions of python locally).
-  - MACS requires Python 2.7.
+  - MACS2 requires Python 2.7.
 - [bedtools](http://bedtools.readthedocs.org/en/latest/)
   - Also available on the CHPC cluster.
 - [MACS2](https://github.com/taoliu/MACS)